 This project was substantially-completed in late September 2016 – please check-back as we will be posting periodic updates and Owner feedback.

 Copperwood was selected to be on the AIA Home Tour on September 16-17, 2017 – we enjoyed seeing so many of our friends, colleagues, clients on the tour!
-Here below are some media links to Copperwood.
+Here below are some media links featuring Copperwood.

 Architecture/Interior Design: HAUS | Architecture